 Ellis Island was the last horror.
 My mom took me into the women's bathhouse.
-All those naked female bodies shocked and horrified me.
+All those female naked bodies shocked and horrified me.
 I was nearly out of my mind.
 I was ten years old and short for my age.
 I reached no higher than their middle.
 I was in a sea of buttocks and bellies.
 I felt degraded.

-Horror number two: Being the only male child, I was separated from my family and put into a large cage with some Hungarian Jews who spoke a strange Yiddish.
+Horror number two: being the only male child, I was separated from my family and put into a large cage with some Hungarian Jews who spoke a strange Jewish.
 They seemed so preoccupied with their own problems that they paid no attention to my screaming and crying for my mother.
 I was sure that I'd never see her again.

-Then came the physical examination, and there seemed to be a question about the redness of my eyes.
-It was no small wonder.
-The way I cried, my eyes must have looked like red onions.
-If the doctors thought it was an infection, I faced deportation back to Russia alone and to certain oblivion.
+Then came the physical examination and there seemed to be a question about the redness of my eyes.
+It was no small wonder, the way I cried they must have looked like red onions.
+If the doctors thought it was an infection, I faced deportation, back to Russia, alone and to certain oblivion.
 I would not survive without my mother.
 The crying became hysterical.
-Just then, I saw them all in another line-Mom, Celia, my aunt, and my cousin.
-I took off screaming toward them.
+Just then, I saw them all: Mom, Celia and my aunt and my cousin, in another line.
+I took off screaming towards them.
 The way I held onto my mother, the whole U.S. Army couldn't pry me away.
-They let me go-they understood.
+They let me go - they understood.

-Finally, we were on the ferry and still no father.
-We were stunned and saddened.
-Just as we were about to pull out, two men were running toward us.
-One was taller and dark-complexioned.
+We were on the ferry and still no father.
+We were stunned and saddened when, just as we were about to pull out, two men were running towards us.
+One was taller and dark complexioned.
 The other was shorter and blue-eyed.
-No one had to tell me which one was my father even though almost ten years had gone by.
-He didn't know this boy of almost eleven, and I never saw him except in my imagination.
+No one had to tell me which one my father was even though almost ten years had gone by.
+He didn't know this boy of almost eleven and I never saw him except in my imagination.
 We were united at last.